Automattic/jetpack/readme.txt

 **Bug fixes**

 * REST API: Added a check for avoiding a fatal error when attempting to include Akismet class files in case the Akismet plugin files are present but the permissions on the files there are set to be not readable
+* Markdown: Fixed bug where code inside shortcodes isn't correctly restored from the hash.

 = 5.6.1 =